-It was recommended by a system architect to build small sections of the system first, connect to things that already work, then extend the reach and replace things as needed.
-In this way, "Like petrified wood, it crystallizes throughout the structure and after awhile all the wood has been replaced by stone.
+It was recommended by a system architect to build small to start with, connect to things that already work, then extend the reach and replace things as needed.
+"Like petrified wood, it crystallizes throughout the structure and after awhile all the wood has been replaced by stone.
 Now it has a new structure but it will always carry the traces of the original structure," says D.J.
 Waddell, Maryland's System Architect.